kyzentun/sm_font_helper/README.md

 to bring up the service menu.

 Fonts in Stepmania are a bit troublesome to create.
-There aren't any special keys for reloading the font ini files (yet), so any time you change the ini file, you have to close Stepmania and reopen it.
 I recommend putting your songs in a special folder instead of the normal Songs folder so that you don't have to wait for long load times.
 After you're done making the font, you don't even have to move your songs back, you can just put the name of the